Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Computing approximations for perturbed tori

+Because the Jacobian matrices of \eqref{eq:Dynamics3x2} (for $\delta=0$) at SSD and SDD are symmetric matrices, the images of $R$ and $N$ are orthogonal.
+An example of a matrix $N$ of which the image is orthogonal to that of $R$ is given by

-First consider the unperturbed torus~$\SDD$.
-The Floquet matrix that determines the linear dynamics in the normal directions is
+The columns of~$N$ represent a ``splitting'' of each oscillator population.
+The Floquet matrix that determines the linear dynamics in the normal directions is now computed by solving the linear equation $(DH) N = N L$, where~$DH$ is the Jabobian of the unperturbed ODE given in \eqref{eq:Dynamics3x2}, evaluated at~$\SSD$ or~$\SDD$.

+The entries of the Floquet matrices relate directly to the transverse stability of the relative equilibria (given in Section~\ref{sec:RelativeEq}).
+Thus, for the unperturbed torus~$\SDD$, we compute

-Substituting~$\SDD$ into~\eqref{eq:osc} with coupling~\eqref{eq:coupling} yields the frequency vector $\Omega^\SDD=(0,-2,-2)^\trp$.
-Note that populations two and three are resonant.
+Since the unperturbed dynamics are given by the frequency vector $\Omega^\SDD=(0,-2,-2)^\trp$, populations two and three are resonant.
 Thus, a normal form for the reduced dynamics on the perturbation only depends on~$\phi_1$ and the phase difference~$\phi_3-\phi_2$; cf.~\eqref{eq:SDD_red_gen} in Proposition~\ref{prop:Comp}.
+Similarly, for~$\SSD$ we obtain in a similar way the Floquet matrix